Learn Why Foundations Fail

 What’s the Next Step?

-If you’ve observed signs of a potential foundation problem or if you’re considering a purchase and your inspector has raised questions about structural matters, give us a call.
-We’ll gladly schedule a site visit with you to answer questions, alleviate unnecessary concerns and address the foundation from an engineering perspective.
+If you’ve observed signs of a potential foundation problem or if you’re considering a purchase and your foundation inspector has raised questions about structural matters, give us a call.
+We’ll gladly schedule a site visit with you to answer questions, alleviate unnecessary concerns and address the foundation from an engineering perspective to get you structural foundation repairs.

 Get a Structural Inspection

 Lake Engineers and Constructors, Inc. knows exactly what to look for when it comes to foundational issues and their symptoms.
-Reach us today at 512-292-1830 to schedule a site visit and to get answers that inform the best course of action for foundation repair in Austin, TX.
+Contact us today at 512-292-1830 to schedule a foundation inspection and to get answers that inform the best course of action for structural foundation repairs, beam foundation repairs, or slab leak repair in Austin, Round Rock, or San Marcos, TX.